• Skip to primary navigation

 Vegan mayonnaise, potatoes, parsnips, rhubarb & lemons obtained via the Olio app to stop food waste.

-Please spread the word to stop good food going to landfill!
+Please spread the word to stop good food etc from going to landfill!

 Rhubarb & Ginger Jam on a board with scones flanked by rhubarb stalks, lemon & crystallisedstem ginger.